blucz/coco-r-fsharp/README.md

 Coco/R for F#
 =============

-If you've tried to use the official Coco/R F# port and found that it generates code doesn't compile, you've come to the right place.
+If you've tried to use the official Coco/R F# port and found that it generates broken F# code, you've come to the right place.

 Note: I didn't design Coco/R. All I did here is improve the F# code output bit.
 For more information on the project as a whole, please see http://www.ssw.uni-linz.ac.at/coco/